TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Methodology

-Given a cluster $C$ and a reasoning trace $E$, we define a failure mode as a minimal structural condition whose presence increases the likelihood of incorrect prediction.
-Each failure mode is represented as a binary indicator:

-where $f_i=1$ indicates that the corresponding failure condition is detected in the input or reasoning process.
-To ensure operational validity, each failure mode must be identifiable from the reasoning trace or input structure, manipulable through controlled perturbations, and locally minimal with respect to its influence.

-Failure modes are automatically extracted using an LLM-driven analysis procedure.
-For incorrectly predicted samples, the generated reasoning traces are aligned with reference solution procedures to identify divergent steps.
-The LLM then abstracts each discrepancy into candidate failure descriptions that include the affected reasoning components, the associated input fragments, and the hypothesized cause of error.
-Candidate descriptions across samples are subsequently normalized and merged via semantic clustering to obtain a compact failure mode set:
+We define a failure mode as a minimal structural condition whose presence increases the likelihood of incorrect prediction, represented as a binary indicator $f_i : (x, E) \rightarrow \{0,1\}$.
+Each mode must be identifiable from the reasoning trace or input structure, manipulable via controlled perturbations, and locally minimal in influence.
+Failure modes are automatically extracted by an LLM-driven procedure: for incorrectly predicted samples, generated traces are aligned with reference solutions to identify divergent steps, which the LLM then abstracts into candidate failure descriptions (affected components, input fragments, hypothesized cause).
+Candidates are normalized and merged via semantic clustering into a compact failure mode set $F = \{f_1, \dots, f_K\}$.